Grammarly vs. PerfectIt: Which Is Better?

 PerfectIt Pricing

-The chart below shows the features that come with each plan.
+The chart below shows the features included in each plan.
 If the print in the screenshot is too small, the link below will take you to the page with this chart.
-(The prices are per user.)

 Both Grammarly and PerfectIt purchases come with support and all updates.